drewbrns/game-of-life/Readme.md

 ##Known Issues
-	* Torus of size above 100 x 100 have not been tested.
+	* Torus of size above 100 x 100 have not been tested, for best performance use sizes of 60 and below.
-	* gameOfThrones.seed method is notseeding properly.
+	* Only Square Torus (eg. 50 x 50) are currently supported.
+	* _seed_ method in GameOfThrones class is not properly generating a randomly distributed 1's with the ratio supplied.

 #To play the game